jfcherng-sublime/ST-TypeShort/README.md

                 "fj ": "$",
                 "dk ": "->"
             },
-            // only work in PHP
+            // only works in PHP
             "syntax_list": ["source.php"]
         },
         {